HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/blazor/blazor-app-architecture.md

 ## *Rapid fire thoughts*

 [//]: # ( ToDo: Write!)
 This is about Blazor-Server.

 ## Problem statement

+Blazor has component-based architecture.
+Each component manages its own state.
+However, the problem is that often state is shared.
+And this is where Blazor becomes inefficient.

+Question:
+- How to organize a (more complex) Blazor app.
+- How to share state between components.
+- How to share state between tabs.
+- How and where to persist state, and how often.

+Basically, applications are a solution for synchronizing between the view and a persistence layer.
+The view has a state, and after the user submits, this state is persisted and can be retrieved.

+So, my real question is, when to submit the view in Blazor?

+## Problem statement thoughts.

 Blazor gives you a lot of freedom.
 My problem is encountering different kinds of logic, in different (but scattered!) places in blazor apps.